fmbellomy/ScreenshotSettings/README.md

 This should allow for convenient sorting/searching through screenshots by relevant metadata, and is also nice just for making your screenshots more accessible.
 (Seriously, I hate having to go into my AppData folder when I'm playing on Windows.
 It's terribly annoying.)
-## This mod may cause conflicts with other mods.
-This mod uses an @Overwrite mixin on the ScreenshotRecorder class.
-This is not good practice and is prone to causing conflict with other mods also implementing changes to how screenshots behave.

-When I rewrite this mixin (or someone else makes a pull request to fix it), I'll remove this disclaimer.
 ## This mod is incomplete.
 Here's a convenient checklist of what's been done.